Frequently Asked Questions

 Q: Can I just come and visit?

-A: Our campus is open to visitors every Sunday from 3pm until sunset.
-You are welcome to walk the grounds, etc. during that time.
+A: Our outdoor campus is open to visitors every Sunday from 2:00 p.m. until sunset.
+You are welcome to walk the grounds during that time.
 Outside of those hours, please call our office at 314-416-6400 to schedule a visit.
-The campus is closed to visitors while retreats are taking place.
+The campus is closed to visitors during any retreat or facility rental event.

 Q: Why is it called “White House”?